JaeWong91/MyMovie/README.md

 - If the Administrator wishes to delete the Movie from the database, a warning modal will appear for confirmation.

-## Log In page
+### Log In page
 - For registered users, they will need to input their username and password to log in to the website.

 - If either the username or password is incorrect, a flash message will advise that they have entered an "Incorrect Username and/or Password".

-## Register page
+### Register page
 - There are two input fields here, "username" and "password".
 A visitor is able to register an account and proceed to write a review for a movie.

-## Profile page
+### Profile page
 - The profile page will house all of the user's written reviews.
 There are three links for each review - "Go To Movie", "Edit Review" and "Delete Review".
     - "Go To Movie" - This button will redirect the user to the specific movie page for the written review.
     - "Edit Review" - This link will direct the user to the "Edit Review" page where they can make any changes to their movie rating and review description"
     - "Delete Review" - Once clicked, a modal will appear to advise if the user wishes to permantly remove the review from the database.

-## Add Movie page
+### Add Movie page
 - Administrator access only.
 Here the admin has the ability to add a new movie to the database.
-All fields are of the text input type.
+The form contains fields which are all of the text input type.

 - If a user other than the admin attempts to view this page, a failsafe has been implemented that will advise that the user does not have permission to access the page.

-## Edit Movie
+### Edit Movie
 - Administrator access only.
 The admin is able to change information related to the movie.

 - A security feature is implemented so that all other users are not able to access this page.

-## Edit Review
+### Edit Review
 - This can be accessed from a user's profile page and the individual movie page.
 The user will be able to edit their movie rating and description.

 - The admin is able to edit all reviews created by all users.
 This is to ensure the content remains appropriate and no offensive language is used.

+### Custom 404 page
+- An errorhandler code was created for a custom 404 page.
+The page will advise the visitor/user that an error has occured.

+- The page has a link to return to the Home page

-## Administrator access
+### Administrator access
 - The admin can edit or delete all movie reviews.

 - The admin has the ability to edit or remove a Movie from the database.

-## Future Features
+### Future Features
 - User password reset function where a user may have forgotten their password.

 - A welcome email for when the user first registers.